 Decision-makers are faced with the constant challenge of maintaining access to and understanding available data, as more and more data is becoming available and as information and communication technologies (ICTs) are constantly evolving.
 Technological advances in data mining and analysis quickly become obsolete and practitioners have to sustain their professional skills by regular review of emerging tools and their potential applications.
 Even though decision-makers might not be directly involved in data mining and analysis, they will greatly benefit from a periodic general overview of emerging technologies and their potential use in order to better shape management strategies and make more informed decisions.

 ISEPEI is conducting a series of workshops at Central European University involving Eye on Earth projects and stakeholders.
-The workshops in 2014 -2016 focused on the potential use of ICTs in water security and disaster risk reduction, showing how these technologies are relevant, accessible, and easy to use for decision-making purposes, despite the traditional prejudices and fears among practitioners.
+The workshops typically focus on the potential use of geospatial ICTs in monitoring and achieving SDGs and disaster risk reduction, showing how these technologies are relevant, accessible, and easy to use for decision-making purposes, despite the traditional prejudices and fears among practitioners.
 A number of relevant technologies were covered at the events, including distance learning, satellite imagery, remote sensing, online databases, and Geographic Information Systems (GIS), among others.
 The workshops featured faculty representing UN agencies and geospatial and environmental organizations around the world, including UNECE, UNDP, UNEP, UNOOSA, Esri, and Google, among others.
 A diverse range of participants attended the workshops, representing government ministries, international environmental organizations, and commercial entities.
 More information about the workshops can be found here.